Best Pillow for Neck Pain

 Air flows easily through the MicroCushions™, and the air wicks away heat and moisture.
 The shredded fill is not only breathable but machine washable, and we recommend tossing the pillow in your washer every six months to a year.
 Washing your pillow extends its lifespan by eliminating allergens and debris—our pillow requires relatively little care, as the fill naturally resists bacteria and dust mites.

 A Zoma Pillow is $75 for a queen size.
-The pillow comes with a 100-night risk-free trial, free returns, and a 10-year warranty.
+The pillow comes with a 10-year warranty.

 Why Does Neck Pain Happen?